 Note.
-Don't include in your income disability payments you receive for injuries incurred as a direct result of terrorist attacks directed against the United States (or its allies), whether outside or within the United States.
+Don't include in your income disability payments you receive for injuries incurred as a direct result of terrorist attacks or military action directed against the United States (or its allies), whether outside or within the United States.
 For more information, see Terrorist attacks in Pub.
-525, Taxable and Nontaxable Income.
+525.